charlie-morn/signup-bot/README.md

 +time $Raid_id|$Time
 ```

 You must specify a time (duh) that you want to update to.
 The time can be freeform, and is not errorchecked.
+Your message will be deleted and the raid will be edited by signup-bot.

 For example, you can type: `+time 6|7/1 5PM PST - Sorry, I forgot I had something going on tonight.`
 and the raid time will update to match.
 Additionally, a DM will be sent to everyone signed up for the raid.
 The message I just got from signup-bot says: